tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 I looked back and saw the black pickup, steam spew out of its hood as it gave chase.

-The black truck rammed us again from behind, sending the car into a parked handicap pole.
+The truck rammed us again from behind, sending the car into a parked handicap pole.
 Smoke began coming out the front as the engine coughed.
 The Driver tried to put us into reverse but by then several squad cars had caught up.
 Each one smashing into us, crushing the car's frame like a soda can, cracking all the windows until I could barely see out of them.
-Over and over again we were hit until their front bumpers crushing us from every direction until we came to a dead stop.
+Over and over again we were hit until their front bumpers pinned us in from every direction until we came to a dead stop.

 "Put your hands up," I heard several angry voices shouting.
 Someone was attempting to kick the glass down.
 "Do not reach for your weapon!"